mkrandhawa/Shangri-La-Petition-Platform/frontend/README.md

 # Shangri-La Petitions Project

 Welcome to the Shangri-La Petitions frontend folder!
-This project was designed to provide a platform for people from Shangri-La to share create their petitions and themselves noticed.
+This project was designed to provide a platform for people from Shangri-La to share, create their petitions.

 ## Website Setup Documentation